Mobility Lab’s communications team billed this event as “Ray LaHood unplugged,” and it really became that sort of a jam.

 - Tax Analysts: Former Transportation Secretary Advocates Gas Tax Increase

 - Transport Topics: Fuel Tax Should Rise 10 Cents, Says Former Transportation Secretary LaHood

-Editor’s Note: Mike’s team at GreenSmith PR is the agency of record for Mobility Lab and helped us secure Ray LaHood to speak at this event.
+Editor’s Note: Thanks to Mike’s team at GreenSmith PR for helping Mobility Lab secure Ray LaHood to speak at this event.

 Photos by M.V.
 Jantzen and Cheryl Vosburg of GreenSmith PR